April 11th, 2017

 Emotional intelligence has been identified by multiple researchers as the key to effective leadership and effective teams.
 But what exactly is it?
 Does it just come naturally, or can we learn it?
 It’s true, for some it does come naturally.
 We all know that some people pick up non-verbal cues – while others seem, well, clueless.
 They misread situations and step on people’s feelings, often without even being aware of it.
 But the great news is, everybody an improve their emotional intelligence.
 In this compilation, Harvard Business Review brings us 10 key articles that explain what emotional intelligence is, why it’s so important, how it affects performance, and how we can improve our “emotional agility” both for our own well-being and for the benefit of our colleagues and organizations. – Debby Herman, PhD, of Pivot Consulting and Coaching

-Join leaders across the state in reading and discussing books in this exciting new series.
 All discussions will take place via conference call technology.
 There will also be an optional Google+ Community where you can continue discussions about the book and interact with other leaders participating in the book club.
+To learn more about our Virtual Book Club, click here.

 Leadership Wisconsin is partnering with Debby Herman, PhD, of Pivot Consulting and Coaching in Madison on this book club series.
 Debby will facilitate the live calls for each book in the series, and contribute to the Google+ Community discussions.